 The main online quantitative phase, referred to as the survey, will be administered in 2 waves in selected countries of the European Union (EU) where SPRAVATO is commercially available and where there will be an adequate projected number of HCPs (and thus potential number of respondents).
-Waves 1 and 2 will be conducted within 18 months and 2.5 to 3 years, respectively, of availability of the approved educational materials in selected countries.
+Waves 1 and 2 will be conducted within 4 years and within 5 years, respectively, of the availability of the approved educational materials in selected countries.